shravani27-07/Striketask/README.md

 - State managed using **Redux** (for React version) or plain JS (for HTML version)

 ## Tech Stack
-- HTML
+- React (JSX & Functional Components)
+- Redux & Redux Toolkit for state management
 - JavaScript
-- React + Redux
+- HTML & CSS / Tailwind CSS for styling
 - Vite
+- Fetch API / Axios for API calls
+- Git & GitHub for version control

 ## How to Run Locally